snl-dakota/dakota/docs/user/usingdakota/inputfile/model.rst

 :math:`k` should be greater than the estimated subspace size determined by one of the truncation methods described below.

-Dakota has everal metrics to estimate the size of an active subspace:

--  ``constantine`` (default)

--  ``bing_li``

--  ``energy``

--  ``cross_validation``

-Additionally, if the desired subspace size is known it can be explicitly selected using the input parameter ``dimension``.
-The ``constantine`` and ``bing_li`` truncation methods both use bootstrap sampling of the compiled derivative matrix to estimate an active subspace size.
-The number of bootstrap samples used with these methods can be specified with the keyword ``bootstrap_samples``, but typically the default value works well.
-The ``energy`` method computes the number of bases so that the subspace representation accounts for all but a maximum percentage (specified as a decimal) of the total eigenvalue energy.
-This value is specified using the ``truncation_tolerance`` keyword.
+Dakota has several metrics to estimate the size of an active subspace chosen via :dakkw:`model-active_subspace-truncation_method`.
+If the desired subspace size is known it can be explicitly selected using the input parameter :dakkw:`model-active_subspace-dimension`.
+The :dakkw:`model-active_subspace-truncation_method-constantine` (default) and :dakkw:`model-active_subspace-truncation_method-bing_li` truncation methods both use bootstrap sampling of the compiled derivative matrix to estimate an active subspace size.
+The number of bootstrap samples used with these methods can be specified with the keyword :dakkw:`model-active_subspace-bootstrap_samples`, but typically the default value works well.
+The :dakkw:`model-active_subspace-truncation_method-energy` method computes the number of bases so that the subspace representation accounts for all but a maximum percentage (specified as a decimal) of the total eigenvalue energy.

-For more information on active subspaces please consult the Theory Manual :cite:p:`TheoMan` and/or references :cite:p:`Constantine-preprint-active,constantine2014active,constantine2015active`.
+For more information on active subspaces please consult :ref:`Chap:ActSub` or references :cite:p:`Constantine-preprint-active,constantine2014active,constantine2015active`.

 .. _`surrmodels-videos`: